top of page

 • Vietnam focus: Transformation, resilience, capability alignment.

-• 30% higher retention: Companies in the region that integrate L&D into organizational transformation report retention gains similar to global benchmarks.
+• 30% Higher Retention: Companies in the region that integrate L&D into organizational transformation strategies report retention gains (including managers and leaders) consistent with global benchmarks.

 Reliable Numbers and Insights